MaxHalford/eaopt/README.md

 ### Logging population statistics

-It's possible to log statistics for each population at runtime.
-To do you simply have to provide the `GA` struct a `Logger` from the Go standard library.
+It's possible to log statistics for each population at every generation.
+To do so you simply have to provide the `GA` struct a `Logger` from the Go standard library.
 This is quite convenient because it allows you to decide where to write the log ouput, whether it be in a file or directly in the standard output.

 ```go
 ga.Logger = log.New(os.Stdout, "", log.Ldate|log.Ltime)